-Fromm relocated to Mexico City in the late 1940’s and was a professor at the national Autonomous University of Mexico.
-He remained there for more than 15 years, and founded a psychoanalytical medical department at the University.
-During that time, he held a position at Michigan State University as well, and eventually taught at New York University in the graduate division of Arts and Sciences.
+Fromm relocated to Mexico City in 1951, where he was a professor at the National Autonomous University of Mexico in Frontera.
+From 1955–1965, Fromm was head of the psychoanalysis department at the university.
+During this time, he also visited the University of Michigan and New York University as a professor.
 He later taught at the Mexican Society of Psychoanalysis, before he moved to Switzerland, where he remained until his death in 1980.

 Contribution to Psychology

 Fromm was a fierce social critic who wrote extensively about political philosophy.
 He is also known for his criticisms of the work of Sigmund Freud.
 Fromm noted that some of Freud's early work conflicted with his later work, and he lambasted Freud for his misogyny.

 Two of Fromm's most important works, Escape from Freedom and Man for Himself, combine elements of philosophy and psychology, laying the foundation for political psychology.
 The Art of Loving was his most commercially successful book.

 Fromm's Jewish roots are clearly present in each of his books, and he often wrote secular interpretations of scripture.
 His humanistic philosophy is based primarily upon his understanding of the Biblical story of Adam and Eve.
 Fromm argued that Adam and Eve had done the right thing by eating the apple of the Tree of Knowledge, emphasizing that moral authority should come from carefully investigated ideals rather than authoritarian mandates from God or other figures.